sacredgeo/null-demos/README.md

 ## Features:

 ### lcd-imagedata:
-- subWidth/height (sub-pixel size: recommend 1/3 or 2/6)
+- subWidth/height (aka sub-pixel size. recommend 1/3 or 2/6)
 - Effects are applied in this order:
   - invert colors
   - shift (rotate) hue